sydneythomas/mini-rag/curriculum/updates/5-document-upload/2-building-the-api-route.md

 ## What You'll Build

 By the end of this module, you'll have:
-- An API route that accepts URLs
+- An API route that accepts URLs (`/api/upload-document`)
 - A pipeline that scrapes, chunks, and vectorizes content
 - Documents uploaded to Pinecone and ready for retrieval

+**Note**: The UI also supports a `/api/upload-text` route for uploading raw text (already implemented as a reference).
+This module focuses on the URL route, which is more complex because it requires web scraping.

 ---

 ## The Big Picture: The Upload Pipeline

-Let's understand the complete flow:
+Let's understand the complete flow for the **URL upload route**:

 ```
 URLs from User